Buying a car: a buyer's checklist

 - you examine a vehicle for defects before the contract is made, and that examination should have identified certain faults.

-If you require further information about implied warranties or merchantable quality, contact the Department of Commerce on 1300 304 054.
+If you require further information about implied warranties or merchantable quality, contact the Consumer Protection on 1300 304 054.

 - Extended warranties are like an insurance policy you can buy for a vehicle to cover it generally for mechanical failure or breakdown.
 An extended warranty is purchased separately by you and is not a substitute for any statutory warranty that may apply.
 Failure due to fair wear and tear may not be covered, so think about whether it’s worth it to you.